The Many Legends of Kefir

 They sent a beautiful employee named Irina Sakharova to the court of a local prince to see if she could entice him to give her some grains.
 The prince was quite taken with her but had no intentions of giving her kefir grains, so instead he kidnapped her for himself.
 However, Tsar Nicholas II was not happy when he discovered the facts of what the prince had done, and ruled that the prince was to give Irina ten pounds of kefir grains to repay her for the insults she had endured.

-Kefir grains are so unique that scientist can’t duplicate them.
+Kefir grains are so unique that scientists can’t duplicate them.
 Even though they know exactly what’s in kefir grains, they can’t make the real thing.
-Scientists have all the ability and technology in the world to alter molecules and make drugs.
-But they can’t create kefir grains no matter how hard they try.
+Scientists have all the ability and technology in the world to alter molecules and make drugs, but they can’t create kefir grains no matter how hard they try.
 Which adds even more mystery and intrigue to their origin.

 Click here to learn how to make kefir.

 - Wash and core the apples almost to the bottom.
 (Don't core all the way to the bottom.)

 - Using an apple peeler, peel a thin strip all the way around the apple.

 - Combine the butter, Sucanat, cinnamon, and walnuts.

 - Fill the cavity of each apple with the mixture, dividing it evenly among the two apples.